Rumours: Sassuolo reject Napoli’s €25m plus Younes for Boga | Goal.com

 Onazi leaves Denizlispor

-Ogenyi Onazi has left Onazi leaves Denizlispor following the expiry of his short-term contract.
+Ogenyi Onazi has left Denizlispor following the expiry of his short-term contract.

-Goal understands that the Nigeria international was not paid his bonuses by the Roosters who finished 14th in the Super Lig table.
+Goal understands the Nigeria international was not paid his bonuses by the Roosters who finished 14th on the Super Lig table.

 Nigeria fast-tracking plans for Arsenal's Saka